- Captain Albert's Website and Blog -

 Editor:

-Thus far this is the most mysterious captain of whom I try to unravel the hisotry.
+Thus far this is the most mysterious captain of whom I try to unravel the history.
 We have his career listing as found in the archives but no personal information.
 He was made redundant in 1931 together with some other captains due to the depression.

 This is what I know thus far, (a)

 As the name indicates the family came from Germany.
 The first time we know about them is in 1902 when on 23 Aug.
-1902 a law is proposed to grant citizenship for the father Mr. V.J.C Augspurg, together with 10 others.
+1902 a law is proposed to grant citizenship for the father: Mr. V.J.C Augspurg, together with 10 others.
 In those days the Dutch parliament had to pass a law each time foreigners wanted to become Dutch.
-The father is noted in the application as a merchant in Amsterdam.
-The Queen’s consent to the law is given on 12 Jan.
-1903 whereby Victor Julius Carl Augspurg has been granted the Dutch Nationality which then automatically included the whole family.
-It further on states that he was born on 23 Jan.
-1856 at Buckowine in Prussia/ Selesia.
-Auspurg is the Latin variation for city of Augsburg in Germany but we do not know why and when they took that name.

 It seems that there were at least 4 children:

-V.A Augspurg (our captain)
+V.A Augspurg (our captain) born in Amsterdam on 30 Sept.
+1891.

 Th.
 Augspurg (who also went into the cigar and cigarette business)